Dr. Jay & Dr. Tanner offer No-Scalpel, No-Needle Vasectomy in-office at the Buenafe Clinic location.

 A man cannot make his partner pregnant without sperm.

 Also keep in mind that the sperm makes up a minute portion of the ejaculate, approximately 1% of the volume.
 Therefore, you will not notice any change in the ejaculation post-vasectomy.
 Your sexual experience, erections, performance, ejaculations are essentially unchanged.
 Only change is: No more sperm, no more pregnancy!

 The vasectomy procedure simply interrupts the flow of sperm by cutting the sperm tubes and blocking their ends.
-Before making the decision to have your NSV, please review the preparations, procedure, and recovery to see what you can expect from Dr. Buenafe and your NSV from start to finish.
-Vasectomy is the most reliable form of birth control.
+Before making the decision to have your NSV, please review the preparations, procedure, and recovery to see what you can expect from start to finish.

 Our Manitoba vasectomy doctor performs an “Open-Ended” vasectomy technique, where the vas tube from the bottom end is left open (uncauterized), while the end of the tube leading to the penis is cauterized.
 As detailed above, fascial interposition is also performed to ensure the success of your vasectomy.